goodguy1963/OctoPrint-XboxController/README.md

 - **One-Touch Homing**: Quick homing functions with dedicated buttons
 - **Test Mode**: Verify controller inputs without sending commands to the printer
 - **Customizable Sensitivity**: Adjust response curves for different control styles
+- **Multi-Platform Support**: Works on Linux (Raspberry Pi) and Windows systems
+- **Dual Detection Methods**: Controller can be detected via browser or directly on the OctoPrint server

 ## 🔧 Requirements